Tom Odell: 2014–2015: Recognition

 Odell performed his first new song since the release of Long Way Down, entitled "Alex", on 7 February 2014 at the Plymouth Pavilions.
 The show kicked off the last leg of his UK Long Way Down Tour.

 Odell was named 'songwriter of the year' at the 2014 Ivor Novello Awards ceremony.

 Odell's song "Can't Pretend" was used in the TV series The 100.
 "Can't Pretend" and "Long Way Down" were also featured on The Blacklist and the award-winning movie The Fault In Our Stars.
 His song "Grow Old With Me" was featured in an episode of Reign.
 The song was also featured in a major 60 second ad campaign for Kaiser Permanente entitled "Thrive".
 His song "Heal" was also used in the film If I Stay and The Miracle Season, and the TV series NCIS, The Vampire Diaries and Elementary along with "Another Love".

 Odell's next song, a cover of "Real Love" by The Beatles, was the audio track to the 2014 John Lewis Christmas advert and gained him great publicity.
 Within hours of the advert being aired for the first time, the track reached to the top of the music recognition service Shazam’s trending list.
 Within three days of release, it went straight to 21 in the UK top 40, peaking at 7.

-In 2015, during Ultra Music Festival, Swedish DJ Avicii premiered a collaboration between him and Odell.
+In 2014, during Tomorrowland (festival), Swedish DJ Avicii premiered a collaboration between him and Odell.
 It hasn't been released, but it was titled "Can't Love You Again", according to the official tracklist.
 Avicii has previously stated on Quora, that the song was due to release on a 2016 album, but both the album and the song was cancelled later.

 Odell's music was featured in a Sony advert in 2016, with a cover of "True Colours" by Cyndi Lauper.